Your creative business is growing, and it’s time to bring on a legal expert to help you.

 - What kinds of things do you do for your clients?

-- What kinds of things would I need to talk to another attorney for?
+- What kinds of things would I need to talk to another attorney about?

 For example, I don’t do any employment law.
 And I always send clients to an employment lawyer because I live in California.
 And California has tons of crazy employment laws.

-And so I know it’s in the best interest of my clients to have them talk to someone that specializes in employment law.
+And so I know it’s in the best interest of my clients to have them talk to someone who specializes in employment law.

 Or even though I do copyright and trademark, I don’t do patents.
 So I refer my clients to someone who specializes in patents.